huangminghuang/hpp-proto/docs/Code_Generation_Guide.md

     [PLUGIN_OPTIONS <plugin_options>])
 ```

   - IMPORT_DIRS: Specifies common parent directories for schema files.
   - PROTOC_OUT_DIR: Output directory for generated source files.
 Defaults to CMAKE_CURRENT_BINARY_DIR.
   - PROTOS: List of proto schema files.
 If omitted, then every source file ending in proto of TARGET will be used.
-    - PLUGIN_OPTIONS: A comma-separated string forwarded to the protoc-gen-hpp plugin to customize code generation.
+  - <a id="plugin-options">PLUGIN_OPTIONS</a>: A comma-separated string forwarded to the protoc-gen-hpp plugin to customize code generation.
 Options include:
       * `namespace_prefix=`: Specifies a namespace prefix to be added to the generated C++ code, in addition to the package namespace.
-        * `directory_prefix=`:  Prepends a directory to all import dependencies.
+      * `directory_prefix=`:  Prepends a directory to included non-system dependencies.
       * `proto2_explicit_presence=`: For Proto2 only, makes optional scalar fields implicitly present except for specified scopes.
 This option can be specified multiple times.
 For example: the option `proto2_explicit_presence=.pkg1.msg1.field1,proto2_explicit_presence=.pkg1.msg2` instructs the code generator that explicit presence is only applicable for the `field1` of `pkg1.msg1` and all fields of `pkg1.msg2`.
       * `non_owning`: Generates non-owning messages.
+      * `string_keyed_map`: Uses an alternative type template such as 'std::unordered_map' for generated string keyed map; only works for __regular mode__ map fields.
+      * `numeric_keyed_map`: Uses an alternative type template such as 'std::map' for generated numeric keyed map; only works for __regular mode__ map fields.

 The compiler generates several header files for each .proto file, transforming the filename and extension as follows: